 He is also committed to exploring understudied repertoires of song, particularly those of women composers.
-He has published several articles on the songs of Fanny Hensel and is currently editing a collection of essays, The Songs of Fanny Hensel, which is forthcoming from Oxford University Press.
-He is also working on a project on the songs of Clara Schumann.
+He has published several articles on the songs of Fanny Hensel and edited a collection of essays, The Songs of Fanny Hensel, which is forthcoming from Oxford University Press.
+He is currently writing a book about the songs of Clara Schumann.

 Rodgers’s work extends beyond academia as well.
-He has given pre-concert lectures and written program notes for the Oregon Bach Festival and the University of Oregon’s Chamber Music at Beall series.
+He regularly gives pre-concert lectures for the Oregon Bach Festival and other performing arts organizations in and around Eugene.
 He wrote a one-hour episode about song in the 1830s and 40s for Thomas Hampson’s radio series Song: Mirror of the World.
 And he is active as a tenor, having performed several lecture-recitals throughout the United States.

 - “Fanny Hensel’s Schematic Fantasies; Or, The Art of Beginning.”
-In Analytical Essays on Music by Women Composers, 149–73.
-Edited by Laurel Parsons and Brenda Ravenscroft.
+In Analytical Essays on Music by Women Composers, ed.
+Laurel Parsons and Brenda Ravenscroft, 149–73.
 Oxford University Press, 2018.

 - “Music, Poetry, and Performance in a Song by Maria Schneider.”
 SMT-V: Videocast Journal of the Society for Music Theory 3/3 (December 2017).